21 Feb 2019

 In 1973, the first mobile device emerged from the Motorola labs, weighing nearly 4kg, taking 10 hours to charge and allowing only 30 minutes of talk time.
 This was just the beginning of what was to become one of the biggest technology advances in the world.

-he eighties to the nineties, phones progressively got smaller.
+From the eighties to the nineties, phones progressively got smaller.
 Looking back at the images of phones in the 1980s conjures images of large, bulky phones with long impractical aerials.
 The 1990s signified a move to a sleeker, more pocket friendly option.

 Who can forget the faithful Nokia 3310?
 The seemly indestructible phone known to many!
 Flip phones and phones with keypads began to become more popular in the late nineties and early 2000s.